FAQs

 When can I take my kitten home?

-You can pick up or we can have your kitten delivered at 12 weeks of age.
+You can pick up or we can recommend a reliable transportation service at 12 weeks of age.
 We keep kittens until 12 weeks as their mom is busy nurturing and socializing them until that point.
 This also gives us time to ensure your kittens receive the proper vaccinations.
 With regards to transportation, you are free to come and pick-up your kitten in Raleigh, NC.
-We can also coordinate with a transport organization for long-distance deliveries.
+We can also help you coordinate with a transport organization for long-distance deliveries.
 Many of our customers fly into the local airport, Raleigh-Durham International (RDU), and we meet them to deliver their kitten.

 I have heard that Siberians are better for people with cat allergies.
 Is this true?

 Siberians have a lower level of Fel d 1, the protein in a cat’s saliva, skin, and urine which spreads to fur and dander.
-We did choose the Siberian breed because of our own family allergies, and we have placed many kittens with families with allergies.
-With that said, depending on your allergy levels, there is not a 100% guarantee that you won’t have a reaction.
-We can provide a fur test, and we can discuss Fel d 1 testing with you.
-In addition, many of our customers use food toppers and specifically formulated food to reduce the level of Fel d 1 in their cat’s saliva.
-We are happy to share what we have learned about managing our own allergies over the years.
+We did choose the Siberian breed because of our own family allergies, and we have successfully placed many kittens with families with allergies.
+We can provide a fur test, and we can advise on research-backed methods for managing cat allergies.
+Siberians are the natural choice for families who are seeking a wonderful pet but struggle with cat allergies.

 What is in your contract?